yabirgb/rotki-python-research/README.md

 ```

 The effect is that under node it doesn't seem to propagate the kill to the child process so it might be related to hot it kills the process.

+## Problem 3

+We get a series of errors that says, could not get any response from server 30000ms timeout.
+Especially when doing something heavy like decoding a lot of transaction, generating PnL report, etc.

+This happens because at one point there are too many greenlets doing different tasks, many are making remore calls, some are doing very CPU intensive tasks like decoding transactions.
+In between of that if the greenlet serving the REST API doesn't run (is not switched to), then it effectively becomes unresponsive for a few seconds.

+### Tried Approach
+#### Use threads for async queries/tasks and Greenlet only for the REST API
+This could work because when we have a bunch of CPU intensive tasks that doesn't cooperate with gevent, we can run them on different threads.
+This way the greenlet serving the API will still have the chance to run.
+[Here's a script to check that](https://gist.github.com/OjusWiZard/4f3d01a0335f52733ea10a915bd28ccd).
+Implemented it in [this branch](https://github.com/OjusWiZard/rotki/tree/refactor/api) but some things did not work:

+- "greenlet.error: cannot switch to a different thread": Explained and [tracked here](https://github.com/gevent/gevent/issues/2047)
+- Random and rare deadlocks happening probably because we use gevent Semaphores in some places.
+This can be worked on and solved.
+- VCR cassettes failing